 Any dive holiday to Caribbean Mexico wouldn’t be complete without diving the world famous Cenotes.
 These are accessible as a day trip from the island of Cozumel and provide a dramatic juxtaposition to the current drenched reefs of Cozumel.
 Find out more about diving the Cenotes here

-Established in 2003, Pro Dive Mexico is an award winning watersports service provider operating several PADI 5 Star Gold Palm Resorts in the Riviera Maya and Cozumel area.
+Established in 2003, Pro Dive International is an award winning water sports service provider operating several PADI 5 Star Gold Palm Resorts in the Riviera Maya and Cozumel area.
 All of Pro Dive Mexico’s centres have been bestowed the prestigious National Geographic Dive Centre and PADI Green Star Awards and in 2012 they attained the much coveted Tripadvisor Certificate of Excellence.

 The secret of Pro Dive’s success is the quality of their services and the professionalism of their staff.
 Diver safety is Pro Dive’s main priority, however they have certainly not lost touch with the philosophy that “diving is fun!”
 Pro Dive Mexico offers a complete range of PADI courses, from Bubblemaker and Discover Scuba experience programs all the way through to Instructor courses at its PADI 5 Star Career Development Centre.

 The Pro Dive centres in Cozumel are located directly on site at the Allegro Cozumel Resort and the Occidental Cozumel Resort on the beautiful San Francisco beach.
 These resorts are located within the famous Cozumel National Marine Park and all reefs are accessible by boat from the resort jetties in just 5-10 minutes.
 Diving is operated on a two tank morning and two tank afternoon basis subject to availability.
 This offers guests greater flexibility and also the potential to make up to four dives a day.
 All dives and courses are led by fully certified PADI Instructors.